-2.1.
-Sample
+4.1 Sample

 The study was conducted in three rounds in the winter/spring months in 2016, autumn/winter months in 2017, and winter/spring months in 2017.
 The data for two comparable samples of homeless adults were collected in two cities - in the large capital city of Prague (n = 42) and in a small regional city Pilsen (n = 38).
 All participants were informed about the research plan and all signed an informed consent form enabling their research participation.
 The study attempted to find a representative sample of people experiencing homelessness.
-The recruitment strategy was to collect diverse sample of homeless adults with respect to age and housing conditions (ETHOS typology -Amore et al., 2011).
+The recruitment strategy was to collect diverse sample of homeless adults with respect to age and housing conditions (ETHOS typology - Amore, Baker, Howden-Chapman, 2011).
 The respondents were recruited initially through personal networks of the research team and through contacts provided by local NGOs, later through personal networks of study respondents and through recruitment in places of support for homeless people.
 This sequence of cooperation helped to establish the trust between research participants and the research team necessary to conduct the GPS tracking activity successfully.
-Previous knowledge from ethnographic research, a photo-voice study and a large-scale survey conducted as a part of a larger research project were used to inform sampling decisions.
+Previous knowledge from ethnographic research, a photovoice study and a large-scale survey conducted as a part of a larger research project were used to inform sampling decisions.
 However, we purposely over-represented women in our sample in order to gain information about female homelessness and mobility (Table 1).

-All recruited participants received a GPS tracking device (datalogger GPS Canmore GT-740FL with a small portable charger) which collected location data every 5 min throughout the mobility measurement.
+All recruited participants received a GPS tracking device which collected location data every five minutes throughout the mobility measurement.
 Participants were instructed about the use of the device and they then carried it with them for a week.
-GPS data were collected after a week of mobility measurement, processed in GIS software (ArcGIS 10.3 by E.S.R.I.), and converted into paper maps of daily mobilities for each participant.
-In rare cases when participant collected less than three full days of valid GPS data we repeated the instructions and asked the participant to collect data once more.
-Thus, the attrition rate was minimal.
-Finally, face to face interviews about the daily mobility maps were conducted and everyday mobilities were discussed with individual participants.
+GPS data were collected after a week of mobility measurement, processed in GIS software, and converted into paper maps of daily mobilities for each participant.
+Finally, interviews about the daily mobility maps were conducted and everyday mobilities were discussed with individual participants.
 The purpose of the interviews was to verify the accuracy of the GPS data and to explain mobility behaviour.
-We consider a day of measurement as valid if there were GPS data collected in at least two of four six-hour periods within a day starting from midnight.
-The
+The final sample includes information about 598 days of homeless life.
+Participants were rewarded with the equivalent of 20 Euros in return for their participation after the completion of the map interview.
+Technical difficulties such as GPS signal drift or practical difficulties such as the loss of a device were very rare.
+The field experiences with deployment of GPS were similar to a pilot study of GPS tracking in homeless research elaborated in detail by North et al. (2016).